Skip to main content

 The Society will use credit scoring to determine whether to proceed with an application.
 Applications will normally be declined in the following circumstances:

-• Any type of unsatisfied CCJ or default irrespective of amount (£)
+• Any type of unsatisfied CCJ or Default irrespective of amount (£)

 • Any evidence of previous or current property being repossessed